solnsumei/hello-books/README.md

 ### Users
 - User Sign up  - POST api/v1/users/signup                - Registers a user
 - User Sign in  - POST api/v1/users/signin                - Logs a user in
-- Get Book     - GET api/v1/<userid>/books                - allows a user to view all books in the library
+- Get Book     - GET api/v1/users/{userid}/books                - allows a user to view all books in the library
-- Get Book     - GET api/v1/<userid>/books?returned=false - allows a user to view all books not yet returned
+- Get Book     - GET api/v1/users/{userid}/books?returned=false - allows a user to view all books not yet returned
-- Get Book     - GET api/v1/<userid>/books?returned=true  - allows a user to view all books that have been returned
+- Get Book     - GET api/v1/users/{userid}/books?returned=true  - allows a user to view all books that have been returned
-- Borrow Book  - GET api/v1/<userid>/books                - allows a user to borrow books
+- Borrow Book  - GET api/v1/users/<userid>/books                - allows a user to borrow books
-- Return Book  - GET api/v1/<userid>/books                - allows a user to return borrowed books
+- Return Book  - GET api/v1/users/<userid>/books                - allows a user to return borrowed books

 ### Admin
 - User Signin  - api/v1/users/signin - Logs an admin in
 - Add  Book    - api/v1/books        - allows an admin to add a book
-- Edit Book  - api/v1/books          - allows an admin to modify a book
+- Edit Book  - api/v1/books          - allows an admin to edit a book

 ## Verbs